The Book of Enoch Sections & Structure (1 Enoch Full Text Hub)

 Who were the Watchers and the Nephilim?

-According to the Book of the Watchers (the first section of 1 Enoch), the Watchers were a group of 200 “Sons of God” who descended to Mount Hermon.
+According to the Book of the Watchers (the first book of 1 Enoch), the Watchers were a group of 200 “Sons of God” who descended to Mount Hermon.
 Their interaction with humanity led to the birth of the Nephilim, or giants.
 For a more detailed look at the surviving fragments concerning these beings, you can explore our Book of the Giants archive.

 Why was the book “banned” or excluded?